★★★

 Filed Under: Damien babies as birth control

-I love gothic horror and I love haunted houses, so this book had all the balls in its court from the jump.
+I love gothic horror and I love haunted houses, so this novel had all the balls in its court from the jump.
 Big balls, little balls.
 Balls of all sorts.
 We don’t discriminate around here.